pretore/aquarium-seahorse/README.md

 |     sr     | strong reference  | ``triggerfish_strong`` |
 |     wr     | weak reference    |  ``triggerfish_weak``  |

+_Implementations are grouped by abstract data types and under each implementation the interfaces are listed for which that implementation abides to._

 ### [list](https://en.wikipedia.org/wiki/List_(abstract_data_type))

 - ``seahorse_array_list_i``